SansNope/UnleashedRecomp-Android/README.md

 - App UI in English, Russian, Japanese, German, French, Spanish, Italian, and Portuguese
 - Logs and hang diagnostics that can be shared without `adb`

-The long-standing "ring crash" that made the game unplayable on some devices (crashes on ring pickup, random freezes, hangs at scripted moments — issue #27) was root-caused as a use-after-free in the game's own code, masked by Xbox 360 timing, and is fixed as of 0.5.0.

 The main development targets are Adreno 710, 725, 732, and 750.
 Adreno 720 and 722 are included in the bundled driver but need more testing.
 Other Adreno 6xx/7xx devices may work, but are not guaranteed.

 **Mali support is experimental.** Recent Mali GPUs (Valhall generation and newer with a Vulkan 1.3 driver — e.g. G610/G615/G710/G715/G720) run the game through the stock system driver: the app detects a non-Adreno GPU automatically and skips the bundled Adreno driver.
 Textures are decompressed on the CPU when the driver lacks BC format support, which increases memory usage.
 Confirmed working on a Dimensity 8300 Ultra (Mali-G615).
 Older Mali generations (Bifrost and earlier) cannot work.